 April 11, 2018

 Massachusetts fish-hatchery personnel have been busily stocking lakes, ponds, rivers and streams throughout the state with thousands of trout.
-To find out what’s involved in the process, I wrangled a personal tour of the Sandwich Trout Hatchery in Sandwich, thanks to hatchery manager Craig Lodowsky of the Massachusetts Department of Fish & Game.
+To find out what’s involved in the process, I wrangled a personal tour of the Sandwich Trout Hatchery in Sandwich.
+By Tom Richardson, Photography by AJ Derosa

 Aquaculture operations have existed on the site since 1860.
 In 1912, the state purchased the property for $9,000 and turned it into a publicly funded game fish hatchery.
 The hatchery office—a cozy cabin heated by a wood stove—still bears the marks of the WPA workers who built it in 1940.

 The sprawling hatchery grounds are open to the public, and it’s common to see families wandering among the fish pens or marveling at the enormous trophy fish—including a 19-pound rainbow—maintained by the hatchery.
-You can even feed the fish via a vending machine that doles out handfuls of feed pellets at 25 cents a pop.
+You can even feed the fish via a vending machine that doles out handfuls of feed pellets.

 Tax Dollars at Work

 The hatchery staff are responsible for stocking all of the state-maintained lakes and ponds of southeastern Massachusetts, including those on Cape Cod and Martha’s Vineyard.
 Their efforts are supported by taxes on fishing tackle and fishing license sales in a direct user-pays, user-benefits relationship.
 The Sandwich Hatchery raises five species of trout, including brook trout, brown trout, tiger trout (a cross between brook and rainbow) and 2 species of rainbows.
 Most of the fish are stocked locally, although some of the tiger trout are shipped to the Berkshires.

 Eggs from Virginia